hbctraining/Peak_analysis_workshop/lessons/01_Introduction_to_peak_files.md

 ## What is a peak?
 A peak represents a region of the genome which was found to be bound to the protein or histone modification of choice.
 Chromatin Immunoprecipitation followed by sequencing (ChIP-seq) is a central method in epigenomic research which allows us to query peaks.
-A typical ChIPseq workflow is outlined in the image below.
+A typical ChIP-seq workflow is outlined in the image below.

-In ChIP experiments, a transcription factor, cofactor, histone modification, or other chromatin protein of interest is enriched by immunoprecipitation from cross-linked cells, along with its associated DNA.
-The immunoprecipitated DNA fragments are then sequenced, followed by identification of enriched regions of DNA or peaks using peak-calling software, such as Macs2.
+In ChIP-seq experiments, a transcription factor, cofactor, histone modification, or other chromatin protein of interest is enriched by immunoprecipitation from cross-linked cells, along with its associated DNA.
+The immunoprecipitated DNA fragments are then sequenced, followed by identification of enriched regions of DNA or peaks using peak-calling software, such as MACS2.
 These peak calls can then be used to make biological inferences by determining the associated genomic features and/or over-represented sequence motifs.

 <p align="center">
 <img src="../img/chip_expt_workflow.png" width="400">